 ab*ac = ab+c

-function:

-logic:

 Criterias for analysis of algs: There are many but 2 most important, the time and the space complexity.
 We don’t care about the exact time or memory usage but the growth of it, so how fast does the time and the memory consumption grow in relation a given metric, usually the input size, denoted by n.

 Calculating Time&Space Complexity: We assume each statement takes 1 unit of time.
 Every variable is said to take 1 word of space.